stuartherbert/putting-ansible-to-work/building-software-from-source.md

 </pre>
-The strange-looking empty file above is saved as `roles/stuartherbert.php-yaml/files/input.txt` on disk.
-It contains two blank lines.
+The strange-looking empty file above actually contains two blank lines.
+It is saved as `roles/stuartherbert.php-yaml/files/input.txt` on disk.

 <pre>
 ---